Although the common term is Native American, the fact is, anyone born in the U.S. is a native American. The correct term is, American Indian.

 Indians roamed Missouri long before Europeans arrived in the new world.
 There were no hogs or sheep or cattle or horses, and no guns . . . all of those things were brought by the invading Europeans.
-Missouri Indians, mainly the Illinois, Missouria (yes, that is the correct spelling) and Osage, were nomadic, moving from area to area with the crops and the availability of game.
+Missouri Indians, mainly the Illinois, the Missouria (yes, that is the correct spelling) and the Osage, were nomadic, moving from area to area with the crops and the availability of game.

 The state of Missouri and the Missouri River derive their names from the Missouria tribe.
-In the language of the Illinois Indians, Missouria roughly translates to: “one who has dugout canoes.”
-In their own language, the Missouria called themselves Niuachi, meaning “people of the river's mouth.”
+In the language of the Illinois Indians, Missouria roughly translates to: “One who has dugout canoes.”
+In their own language, the Missouria called themselves Niuachi, meaning: “People of the river's mouth.”

 The Osage tribe, part of the Great Sioux Nation, occupied areas south of the Missouri River, spreading into northern Arkansas and northeast Oklahoma.
 The Osage Village State Historic Site preserves the location of a large Osage Indian village, which was occupied between 1700 and 1775.
 It is on the National Register of Historic Places.
 The site features a self-guided interpretive trail and information about the Osage Indians.
 It is located six miles northeast of Nevada, Missouri.

 The Missouria were nearly wiped out in 1798 by the Sauk and Fox tribes from the north, and by smallpox brought from Europe.
 Lewis and Clark met with a small party of Missouria during their Corps of Discovery expedition in 1804.
-Dioramas and exhibits at the Lewis and Clark Boat House, Museum and Nature Center in St. Charles outline the historic journey.
+Dioramas and exhibits at the Lewis & Clark Boat House, Museum and Nature Center in St. Charles outline the historic journey.
 The museum in the Boat House illustrates the story of their journey and the American Indian tribes they encountered.

 In 1808, under the direction of William Clark, Fort Osage was built as a trading outpost in the newly acquired Louisiana Purchase.
 It was there, in 1808, that Osage tribal leaders signed a treaty giving up all rights and claims to 52,481,000 acres in southern Missouri.
 Today, reconstructed using the original plans which still in exist in Washington, D.C., Fort Osage National Historic Landmark is presented as it existed in the fur trading era of the early 1800s.
 Costumed reenactors demonstrate the lifestyles and activities of the period.
-Fort Osage is located near Sibley, along the Missouri River, 14 miles northeast of Independence.
+Fort Osage is located on the outskirts of Sibley, along the Missouri River, 14 miles northeast of Independence.